How Is Robotic Process Automation Changing HR And Recruitment

 What processes can you entrust to recruiting automation bots?
 Here is an incomplete list of possible uses of RPA in HR processes:

-- Preparation of expense reports.
-When generating a report on travel expenses, the bot is able to undertake the technical collection of documents and receipts from the folder, enter them into the accounting system and monitor compliance with corporate policies using various sources (for example, obtain currency rates from the Central Bank website);
+Preparation of expense reports.
+When generating an essay on travel expenses, the bot can undertake the technical collection of documents and receipts from the folder, enter them into the accounting system and monitor compliance with corporate policies using various sources (for example, obtain currency rates from the Central Bank website);

 Robots have already become an HR sensation, especially in the recruiting space.

-Due to the huge number of repetitive administrative tasks, often performed manually (filling out forms, receiving and processing data, updating and sending a large number of requests and notifications), the HR service is one of the most promising for using and implementing software robots in a company.
+Due to the huge number of repetitive administrative tasks, often performed manually (filling out forms, receiving and processing data, updating and sending many requests and notifications), the HR service is one of the most promising for using and implementing software robots in a company.

 Let’s see the additional benefits of this implementation!